SquarerFive/bf3-bots/README.md

 Database is now vacuumed after all tasks are deleted.
 Create new arrays during the import if the nav-mesh on disk is corrupt.
 Added bot driving interpolation, and vehicleController.
+Added a level distance field mesh generator.
+Added hybrid pathfinding (DFAstar++ for indoor maps).
+Fixed invalid access to friendly/enemy kit collection on a new level.
+Fixed custom spawner from attempting to generate an index with a range of 0.
+Added elevation-based and DF-based generation options.
+Added project JSON export.
+Voxel-size now takes effect on the nav-mesh generation.
+Level add-block now caches into memory rather than writing onto disk (causing the database to lock).
+Added path-recorder.
 ```
 - Loadout manager, each slot contains all possible weapons - where one is randomly selected when the AI is spawned.
 Loadouts are set individually for each map and faction, for new maps a loadout can easily be cloned from an existing map or faction.
 Customize the attachments for each of the weapons.
 ![Loadout Screen](./docs/images/loadout_screen.png)